-Join Dr Sarah Gordon and Laura Mallabone (Co-founders, Satarla), in exploring how integrated risk management helps mining companies to acknowledge and manage both the threats and opportunities of ESG.
-This one hour webinar is in conjunction with SWORD GRC, and will be held on two dates:
+On 27th April and 18th May 2021, Dr Sarah Gordon and Laura Mallabone (Co-founders, Satarla), explored how integrated risk management helps mining companies to acknowledge and manage both the threats and opportunities of ESG.
+These one hour webinars were hosted by SWORD GRC (thank you, SWORD).

-SWORD GRC kindly wrote the following blog to accompany the webinar:
+SWORD GRC kindly wrote the following blog to accompany the webinars:

 Using ERM to support ESG in Mining